s-maibuecher/Crawl-Online-Recipes/Readme.md

 * __Problem:__ Some important fields like ingredients contain huge objects which are not ready for DataScience processing.
 ![Objects for feature engineering](./docs/objects-for-feature-engineering.jpg)
 	* _Solution:_ First: Saved these objects into xml structure, because I like to use XPATH, when I inspect bigger objects.
-By now Feature Engineering

-* built the final dataframe with `python feature-engineering.py`
+* save the final dataframe with `python scrubbing_data.py`

-* :raised_hands: Study final data at _CSV/finaldataframe.csv_ :raised_hands:
+* :raised_hands: Study final data at `CSV/final_dataframe.csv` :raised_hands:

 :clap::clap::clap: